-Susan Goldberg is executive editor for text at National Geographic magazine, a post she assumed in January 2014.
+Susan Goldberg is editor in chief of National Geographic and editorial director of National Geographic Partners.
+Previously, she was executive editor for text at National Geographic magazine, a post she assumed in January 2014.

 From 2007-2010, she was editor of The Plain Dealer, the daily newspaper of Cleveland and the largest newspaper in Ohio.
 Prior to that, from 2003-2007, she was the executive editor of the San Jose Mercury News, and served as the paper’s managing editor from 1999-2003.
 From 1989-1999, Goldberg worked at USA Today, serving as a deputy managing editor of the News, Life and Enterprise sections.
 Previously she worked as a reporter and editor at the Detroit Free Press.
 She began her career as a reporter at the Seattle Post-Intelligencer.